-If you drink a lot of alcohol before coming to the club and you’re loud or acting belligerent, you’re not getting in.
+If you drink a lot of alcohol before coming to the club or if you’re loud and acting belligerent, you’re not getting in.
 It’s as simple as that.

 5. Get In The Correct Line

-As I mentioned before, there are three lines at all day and nightclubs in Las Vegas.
-There’s a table line for bottle service reservations, a guest list line, and a ticket line.
-Make sure you’re in the guest list line, or you’ll cause a big delay for you and your party.
+You’ll want to make sure that you get in the guest list line, or you’ll cause a delay for you and your party.
 When in doubt, ask.
-The staff is happy to help you.
+The staff should be happy to help.